lilys-unicorns/lilys-unicorns.github.io/README.md

 - Values range from 0 (completely invisible) to 255 (fully opaque)
 - If `alpha` is not specified, platforms default to fully opaque (255)
 - Great for creating glass-like platforms or overlapping level elements

+#### Interactive Trees
+- Trees are decorative elements that add visual depth to levels
+- Unicorns can **pass through** trees horizontally (no collision)
+- Unicorns can **stand on top** of trees (top collision only)
+- Trees are drawn with brown trunks and green foliage
+- Use trees to create forest-like environments and additional platforms

 ### Adding New Levels